dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

     cp .config /boot/config-kernel-2.6.22-gentoo-r9

-If there\'s a need to recompile the kernel:
+If there's a need to recompile the kernel:

 Be sure that you have copied your previous kernel config to the /boot so that you may reuse it.
 After executing make mrproper, the kernel config in the source tree will be deleted!

     cd /usr/src/linux
     # Clean the tree of a previous compile process